dart-lang/sdk/README.md

 Running it looks like this:

-    dart path_to_lint_clone/bin/linter.dart my_library.dart
+    dart path_to_lint_clone/bin/linter.dart my_project

 With example output looking like this:

-    lib/src/my_library.dart 13:8 [lint] DO name non-constant identifiers using lowerCamelCase.
+    my_project/my_library.dart 13:8 [lint] DO name non-constant identifiers using lowerCamelCase.
       IOSink std_err = stderr;
              ^^^^^^^
-    1 lint found.
+    12 files analyzed, 1 issue found.

 Supported options are

     -h, --help            Shows usage information.
+    -c, --config          Use configuration from this file.
         --dart-sdk        Custom path to a Dart SDK.
     -p, --package-root    Custom package root.
 (Discouraged.)
 Remove to use package information computed by pub.

 Note that you should not need to specify an `sdk` or `package-root`.
+Lint configuration file format is provisional and under [active discussion](https://github.com/dart-lang/linter/issues/41).
 Other configuration options are on the way.

 ## Contributing